David Chesworth: Works

 Chesworth is the artistic director of David Chesworth Ensemble.
 The ensemble has released four CDs, Exotica Suite (nominated for the ARIA Classical Release of the Year), Badlands (also released in the USA), Music To See Through, and Vanishing Tekopia.
 "Panopticon" from Music To See Through was awarded Instrumental Work of the Year at the APRA Classical Music Awards.
 The ensemble has given numerous performances including the Melbourne Festival, performances with Nick Cave and the Bad Seeds at the Forum in Melbourne.
 International appearances include BAM's Next Wave Festival, the Bang on a Can Marathon in New York, the Kennedy Centre in Washington, and performances in Slovenia, France and the UK, where they appeared at the Big Chill Festival.

 Biography

 He was born in Stoke-on-Trent, England.
 Chesworth's parents moved the family from Britain to Melbourne, Australia in the late 1960s.
 Chesworth studied at La Trobe University, including time with composers Jeff Pressing, Warren Burt and Graham Hair.
-He was recently awarded a doctorate in philosophy at Monash University, for which he was awarded the Mollie Holeman Medal for research excellence.
-He is currently a Vice-Chancellor Research Fellow at RMIT University.
+He was awarded a doctorate in philosophy at Monash University, for which he was awarded the Mollie Holeman Medal for research excellence.
+He was recently a Vice-Chancellor's Research Fellow at RMIT University.
 He lives in Melbourne in partnership with Sonia Leber.
 They are directors of the company Wax Sound Media and have one daughter.